kennysmithed/oels2021/oels_assignment_faq.md

 Yes absolutely!
 As long as it's a proper paper and not just e.g. a 200 word abstract.

+### A couple of the papers I want to use do involve online experiments, but bot crowdsourcing - e.g. participants were recruited via email and social networking sites.
+Is it still OK to use those papers?

+Yes absolutely!

 ## Re-use

 All aspects of this work are licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).